-- (13)There is a need to introduce an effective instrument to establish harmonised technical standards in financial services to ensure, also through a single rulebook, a level playing field and an adequate protection of policyholders, other beneficiaries and consumers across Europe.
+- (13) It is desirable that the Authority promote a consistent approach in the area of investor compensation schemes to ensure a level playing field and the equitable treatment of investors across the Community.
+As investor compensation schemes are subject to oversight in their Member States rather than regulatory supervision, it is appropriate that the Authority should be able to exercise its powers under this Regulation in relation to the investor compensation schemes itself and its operator who can be considered as being the equivalent of a supervisory authority in this area. - (14)There is a need to introduce an effective instrument to establish harmonised technical standards in financial services to ensure, also through a single rulebook, a level playing field and an adequate protection investors and consumers across Europe.
 As a body with highly specialised expertise, it is efficient and appropriate to entrust the Authority, in areas defined by Community law, with the elaboration of draft technical standards, which do not involve policy choices.
 The Commission should endorse those draft technical standards in accordance with Community law in order to give them binding legal effect.
 The draft technical standards have to be adopted by the Commission.
 They would be subject to amendment if, for example, the draft technical standards were incompatible with Community Law, would not respect the principle of proportionality or would run counter to the fundamental principles of the internal market for financial services as reflected in the acquis of Community financial services legislation.
-To ensure a smooth and expedited adoption process for those standards, the Commission should be subject to a time limit for its decision on the endorsement. - (14) The process for the development of technical standards in this regulation is without prejudice to the Commission's powers to adopt on its own initiative implementing measures under comitology procedures at level 2 of the Lamfalussy structure as laid out in the relevant Community legislation.
+To ensure a smooth and expedited adoption process for those standards, the Commission should be subject to a time limit for its decision on the endorsement. - (15) The process for the development of technical standards in this regulation is without prejudice to the Commission's powers to adopt on its own initiative implementing measures under comitology procedures at level 2 of the Lamfalussy structure as laid out in the relevant Community legislation.
 The matters concerned by the technical standards do not involve policy decisions, and their content is framed by the Community acts adopted at Level 1.
-Development of the draft standards by the Authority ensures that they fully benefit from the specialised expertise of national supervisory authorities. - (15) In areas not covered by technical standards, the Authority should have the power to issue non-binding guidelines and recommendations on the application of Community legislation.
-In order to ensure transparency and strengthen compliance by national supervisory authorities with those guidelines and recommendations, national authorities should be obliged to state their reasons where they do not comply with those guidelines and recommendations. - (16) Ensuring the correct and full application of Community law is a core prerequisite for the integrity, efficiency and orderly functioning of financial markets, the stability of the financial system, and for neutral conditions of competition for financial institutions in the Community.
+Development of the draft standards by the Authority ensures that they fully benefit from the specialised expertise of national supervisory authorities. - (16) In areas not covered by technical standards, the Authority should have the power to issue non-binding guidelines and recommendations on the application of Community legislation.
+In order to ensure transparency and strengthen compliance by national supervisory authorities with those guidelines and recommendations, national authorities should be obliged to state their reasons where they do not comply with those guidelines and recommendations. - (17) Ensuring the correct and full application of Community law is a core prerequisite for the integrity, efficiency and orderly functioning of financial markets, the stability of the financial system, and for neutral conditions of competition for financial market participants in the Community.
 A mechanism should therefore be established whereby the Authority addresses instances of incorrect or insufficient application of Community law.
-This mechanism should apply in areas where Community legislation defines clear and unconditional obligations
+This mechanism should apply in areas where Community legislation defines clear and unconditional obligations.